raine/ghtool/README.md

-  test    Get the failing tests for the current branch's pull request's checks lint    Get lint issues for the current branch's pull request's checks build   Get build issues for the current branch's pull request's checks login   Authenticate ghtool with GitHub API logout  Deauthenticate ghtool with GitHub API help    Print this message or the help of the given subcommand(s)
+  test    Get the failing tests for the current branch's pull request's checks lint    Get lint issues for the current branch's pull request's checks build   Get build issues for the current branch's pull request's checks all     Wait for checks to complete and run all test, lint and build together login   Authenticate ghtool with GitHub API logout  Deauthenticate ghtool with GitHub API help    Print this message or the help of the given subcommand(s)